animotionjs/animotion/packages/docs/src/routes/docs/recorder/+page.md

 The default settings give you a nice balance of quality, and file size but you can use the [YouTube recommended upload encoding settings](https://support.google.com/youtube/answer/1722171?hl=en#zippy=%2Cbitrate) to change it.

+> ⚠️ Before you start recording do a test recording to make sure everything is working properly, and adjust the settings accordingly.

 These are the default video settings:

 ```svelte